f/awesome-chatgpt-prompts/README.md

 > # 🇵🇸 FREE PALESTINE!
 > Israel is killing tens of thousands of palestinian civilians and displacing millions more. **It's a genocide**.
-Please help defend their freedom and Palesine's right to exist.
+Please help defend their freedom and Palestine's right to exist.

 ---